tirsdag 18. august 2009

 errors: No known data errors

-Installing GRUB and updating the master boot sector is also necessary to be able to boot off the mirror:
+Installing GRUB and updating the master boot sector was also necessary to be able to boot off the mirror:

 # installgrub -m /boot/grub/stage1 /boot/grub/stage2 /dev/rdsk/c8t1d0s0